News» Go to news main

 “I have terrific mentors in the lab who have given me so much independence, which has truly boosted my confidence,” she says.
 “I used to think research was big and scary and something that only smart people can do.
 I’ve been able to do things [successfully] on my own and now I know research is not as daunting as I had thought.
 I feel capable of pursuing it in the future if that’s what I choose.”

-Now as she begins her fourth year, she will continue to work on this project as she’s chosen it as the topic for her fourth-year honours project.
+Now as she begins her fourth year she will continue to work on this project as she’s chosen it as the topic for her fourth-year honors project.

 “It’s hard to express the gratitude I have for this award.
 I really wanted to be a part of this project but without funds, I likely wouldn’t have taken the position because I need to pay for my education.
 I’m fortunate to be paid for a summer job that relates to my program while being a part of a lab with great people.
 I’m looking forward to continuing my work.”